KRI-Data/GKLMOB_Anatomy_Of_Busstops/README.md

 * Aggregated object counts for each bus stop
 * Presence-based infrastructure score
 * Final dataset combining coordinates + scores
-* An interactive Folium map for exploration and decision-making
+* An interactive point map and hexagonal map for exploration and decision-making

 ---